It’s happening! You’re about to embark on an exciting journey towards an EU career by participating in an EPSO competition.

 #3 - Your ‘Language 1’ pick does not necessarily have to be your mother tongue

-It’s not mandatory that you pick your mother tongue as your ‘Language 1’, but this choice does depend largely on how many official EU languages you can speak, read and write in at a C1 level or higher.
+It’s not mandatory that you pick your mother tongue as your ‘Language 1’, but this choice does depend largely on how many official EU languages you can speak, read and write at C1 level or higher.

 Remember, the notice of competition states that you must have a thorough knowledge of the language you pick as your Language 1.

-If your mother tongue is the only official EU language that you speak/read/write at a C1 or higher level than yes - Language 1 will have to be your mother tongue (because Language 2 only needs to be B2 level or higher).
+If your mother tongue is the only official EU language that you speak/read/write at a C1 or higher level then yes - Language 1 will have to be your mother tongue (because Language 2 only needs to be B2 level or higher).

 If, however, your mother tongue is French, but you are also fluent in English for example, you could choose either language as your Language 1 and 2 - you are not restricted in any way.

-So, if you happen to be one of these lucky candidates, you’ll have to factor in another consideration before making your final language choice - keep reading...
+So, if you happen to be one of these lucky multilingual candidates, you’ll have to factor in another consideration before making your final language choice - keep reading...

 #4 - The type of tests you will have to complete in each language

-For the EPSO Graduate Administrators (AD5) competition the only tests that you will need to complete in your chosen Language 1 are the Verbal Reasoning Test, Numerical Reasoning Test and Abstract Reasoning Test.
+For the EPSO Graduate Administrators (AD5) competition, the only tests that you will need to complete in your chosen Language 1 are the Verbal Reasoning Test, Numerical Reasoning Test and Abstract Reasoning Test.

 Having considered all the caveats stated in the previous three points, if there is still room for flexibility at this point in your choice of languages, Language 1 should be a language that you can read and process information swiftly in, while Language 2 should be a language that you express yourself the best in - written and spoken.

 It is important to be strong in your Language 1 so you can process the reasoning tests quickly and efficiently.
-However, don’t forget that the Situational Judgment Test and E-tray Exercise, which also require intense concentration and fast processing, will need to be completed in your Language 2.

 #5 - The quality of EPSO’s computer-based tests